 Who is Exempt?

-- Employers that currently lease parking until the lease terms are up, regardless of possible extensions
+- Employers that are under a current parking lease that began before October 1, 2020 are exempt until the lease terms are up (regardless of possible extensions)

 - Hospitals and universities with pre-existing Campus Plans until their Campus Plan expires or they build outside of an existing plan

-- Employers who choose to stop offering free or subsidized parking
+- Employers who do not offer free or subsidized parking or chose to stop offering free or subsidized parking

 How to Comply